railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. tip:: Required Fields

 	Fields colored blue are required.
-If you try to save the form while any of these fields are empty the field turns red to indicate that there is a problem.
+If you try to save the form while any of these fields are empty, the field turns red to indicate that there is a problem.
 It is impossible to save the form until you have completed every required field.